 1615z 10 Dec - No Joy: Too high latitude.
 Can only get in on N.bound pass around 30 deg Lat due to Sun.

 1430z 10 Dec - No Joy: Could not get logged on.
-One user hit it at same time as us.
+One user hit it at same time as us and killed it.

 1245z 10 Dec - Success: Logged on.
 Set low power mode, digi off.
 Lets hope it holds.
 If good for 2 orbits, will enable digi.